Road to the Multiverse: Plot

 As the Griffin family attend the county fair, Stewie announces that he has bred a winning pedigree pig for the local Quahog Clam Day.
-Revealing to Brian that he got the pig from a farm in a parallel universe, and shows him a remote control that teleports others across parallel universes.
+Revealing to Brian that he got the pig from a farm in a parallel universe, he shows him a remote control that teleports others across parallel universes.
 Each universe depicts Quahog in the same time and place but under different conditions.
 Deciding to test the device, they both visit a universe where Christianity never existed, so the Dark Ages never occurred and thus humanity is 1000 years more technologically advanced (despite the existence of the Sistine Chapel in that universe, albeit done by John Hinckley Jr. instead of Michelangelo).
 This leads a fascinated Brian to ask whether the remote can take them to other alternative realities.
 Stewie guides them both through several more parallel universes, about half of which have their own portrayals of the Griffin family.
 As time passes, Brian loses interest in the adventure and eventually comes to realize that Stewie has no idea how to return home.

 Continuing their efforts, they reach a universe where humans are subservient to dogs.
 Stewie finally figures out how to modify the remote device so that they can return home; but Brian, overwhelmed by the thought of a world run by dogs like himself, is reluctant to leave and takes the remote.
 Stewie and Brian fight over the device, ultimately breaking it, which traps them in the alternative universe.
 In desperation, the two go to the universe's version of the Griffin family – who are all dogs except for their pet Brian, who is human – hoping to find a way home.
 The dog version of Stewie quickly confronts the human Stewie, revealing that he has also developed a universe-traveling device that would allow them to return to their own universe.
 Before Dog Stewie can fetch him his remote control, Human Stewie bites the dog version of his father, Peter, out of anger for being treated like an animal and is sent to the pound by dog Joe where he is to be euthanized later that day.
 The two Brians and Dog Stewie go to the human pound to free him, and both Stewie and Brian are sent back to their original universe.
 As they are being transported, human Brian, dreaming of a better life in a world of intelligent humans, leaps into the inter-universe portal at the last moment and successfully makes it to the original universe with the other two.
 Excited about his new prospects in life, human Brian begins his travels in a brand new universe but is abruptly struck by a car.